 Chthonic is proliferated through a spam campaign that is sent using PayPal accounts and presented as a money request.
 Like many spam campaigns of this type, it contains a website link that leads to a malicious file.
 Once downloaded and opened, the file causes download and installation of the specific Trojan.

 How to avoid installation of malware?

-Hijacked website that is used to soread Chthonic banking trojan by presenting it as Google Chrome update:
+Hijacked website used to spread the Chthonic banking trojan (by presenting it as a Google Chrome update):

 Screenshot of a fake Google Chrome update archive identified as a malicious file: